ultransible/debian_8_systemd/README.md

-Dockerfile for Dubian stretch with systemd
+Dockerfile for Dubian jessie with systemd

 ## Usage